-- (a) A "Designated Director" means a person designated by the AAVAS to ensure overall compliance with the obligations imposed under Section Risk Management of the Policy and nominated by the Board of the AAVAS. - (b) The name, designation and address of the Designated Director, including changes from time to time, shall be communicated to the Director, FIU-IND and also to the National Housing Bank. - (c) In no case, the 'Principal Officer' shall be nominated as the 'Designated Director'.
+- a.
+A "Designated Director" means a person designated by the AAVAS to ensure overall compliance with the obligations imposed under Chapter IV of PML Act and nominated by the Board of the AAVAS. - b.
+The name, designation and address of the Designated Director, including changes from time to time, shall be communicated to the Director, FIU-IND and also to the National Housing Bank. - c.
+In no case, the 'Principal Officer' shall be nominated as the 'Designated Director'.